French Style Misericordia Mirror

 Accademia Family Line

-The family line Accademia reminds of a collection of different important artistic mirrors.
-The most iconic element of this mirror collection is made by a huge variety of golden and pink shades and beautiful spheres etchings that reminds a pearl necklace.
+The Accademia family line recalls a collection of different important artistic mirrors.
+The most iconic element of this mirror collection is made by a huge variety of golden and pink shades and beautiful sphere etchings that bring to mind a pearl necklace.